odionomoh/HR-Attrition-Analysis/README.md

-# HR-Attrition-Analysis
+## HR-Attrition-Analysis

-# HR Attrition Analysis
+# Analysis Title: HR Data-Driven Insights

 This repository contains a comprehensive analysis of HR data focusing on employee attrition.